 2. Identify when your customers are adopting AMDS

-Implementation of AMDS into the transport sector is phased over a five-year period from 1 July 2022 to 30 June 2027.
-In most cases RCAs have been grouped by region.
+Implementation of AMDS into the transport sector is phased over a 5-year period from 1 July 2022 to 30 June 2027.
+Where possible RCAs have been grouped by region.

-We recommend that RCAs discuss their AMDS implementation strategy with suppliers, at least 12-18 months before their planned ‘go live’ implementation date.
+We recommend that RCAs discuss their AMDS implementation strategy with suppliers, at least 12-18 months before their planned go live implementation date.
+Below is a list of current versions of AMDS that each RCA has adopted.
+This list is updated quarterly however you should always check in with the RCA to make sure the information is current.

 3. Analyse your systems and processes

-Identify the systems and processes that will change when your customers adopt AMDS.
+Identify the systems and processes that will change when your customers adopt the AMDS.

-The AMDS current state analysis template can be used to help you capture information about how your asset data is collected, and stored, and identify the systems and processes that use asset data.
+The AMDS current state analysis template helps capture information about how asset data is collected and stored and identifies the systems and processes that use asset data.

 Current state analysis template [XLSX, 369 KB]